dhananjaya-mulukaledu/AWS-developer-associate/README.md

   - S3 pointer / reference is sent to SQS.
   - consumer recevies the SQS message.
   - extended client, automatically retrieves the file / payload from the S3

+### Triva
+- The maxium size of a message supported by SQS is 1MB / 1024 KB.

 ****